Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - a limitation of the specification or any undertakings on use, so as to remove the mark from the scope of descriptiveness or deceptiveness.

 Where the objection is based on an earlier application or registration, written consent may be obtained from the owner of the earlier right.
-The registrar must accept such consent.
+The registrar is prohibited from exercising discretion and must accept such consent.